Skip to main content

 API keys should only be used from your backend servers.
 Never include them in mobile apps, browser JavaScript, or client-side code.

-Review your API key list periodically.
-Revoke any keys that are no longer in use or that you don’t recognize.
+Review your API key list periodically in the merchant portal.
+Revoke any keys that are no longer in use or that you do not recognize.

 Error responses